BlackAnubis7/mc-horizontal-flag-generator/README.md

     - If particular type of setting appears more than once, the last appearance wins
     - Invalid settings are ignored
     - Default settings: **'n ca l u'**
-4: Use all (two with 'c' or 'a' setting, four with 'ca' setting) generated commands in given sequence
+4: Use all (two with 'c' or 'a' setting, four with 'ca' setting) generated commands in given sequence.
+Remember to have the pole's chunk generated while using the commands.

+_If you need to remove a flag (or an empty armorstand that has been summoned by a mistake) stand right next to it and type **/kill @e[type=armor_stand,distance=..1.5,limit=2]**.
+Be extremely careful, as you can kill every single entity in the world if you forget about 'type', 'distance' or 'limit' settings.
+If there are more than two armorstands in that place, you can increase the limit or repeat the command._